dylankrish/tee-time-bot/README.md

 # scc-bot
-Bot for Booking Tee Times at the Stonington Country Club
+Bot for Booking Tee Times at Stonington Country Club

 Every Saturday and Sunday, 8 o'clock tee time, scheduled at 6AM on the same day 1 week in advance